The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: On the stability of the OSM state to variations in of phenomenological parameters

-Given that $T_b \leq 0$, there exists such a regime for any value of $\eta$.
+Given that $T_{it} \leq 0$, there exists such a regime for any value of $\eta$.
 Note that the width in $\D \bar \e$ of this window scales with $U$ at strong coupling.
-We thus conclude that the regime of partial occupation of both bands is wide and robust to parameters such as the ratio of specie interaction $\eta$ and splitting of the bands $\D \bar \e$.
+We thus conclude that the regime of partial occupation of both bands is wide and robust to parameters such as the ratio of species interaction $\eta$ and splitting of the bands $\D \bar \e$.

-In Fig.~\ref{fig:stab:main} we plot the width of the OS Mott phase $\D n = n_{max}-n_{min}$ averaged over the angles $2^\circ$ and $5^\circ$, which is obtained from the numerical minimization of Eq.~\eqref{eq:F}.
-Here $n_{max}$ and $n_{min}$ mark the boundaries of the OS Mott phase per angle (maximal value is 2), as shown in Fig.~\ref{fig:phase_diagram}.(d).
+In Fig.~\ref{fig:stab:main} we plot the width of the OSM phase $\D n = n_{max}-n_{min}$ averaged over the angles $2^\circ$ and $5^\circ$, which is obtained from the numerical minimization of Eq.~\eqref{eq:F}.
+Here $n_{max}$ and $n_{min}$ mark the boundaries of the OSM phase per angle (maximal value is 2), as shown in Fig. \ref{fig:phase_diagram} .(c).
 The white dashed line is the analytic estimate Eq.~\eqref{eq:app:stab}.
-We thus, conclude that the OS Mott phase is not sensitive to parameters and is a generic feature of the phase diagram of electron doped moir\'e TMDs.
+We thus, conclude that the OSM phase is not sensitive to parameters and is a generic feature of the phase diagram of electron doped moir\'e TMDs.